Report: Deebo plans to play in 49ers' Week 4 game vs. Patriots

 San Francisco 49ers

-In two games this season, Samuel already has compiled 177 yards from scrimmage and a touchdown to begin the 2024 campaign.
+Samuel has 177 yards from scrimmage and one touchdown in two games this season.
+He had 60 receptions for 892 yards and seven TDs and 225 rushing yards with five more scores in 15 games last season.

-In 15 games last season, Samuel recorded 60 receptions for 892 yards and seven touchdowns while also adding 225 rushing yards and five more scores on the ground.
-It is no secret that the 49ers need their versatile playmaker on the field, and there might be a glimmer of hope for the 49ers Faithful.
+It is no secret the 49ers need their versatile playmaker on the field, and there might be a glimmer of hope for the Faithful.